0xae/killin/README.md

     ./killin -f java -n 5 -r cpu -l

 ## Tip
-If you wish to kill all processes that matches a certain criteria use `pkill` instead
+If you just want to kill all processes that matches a certain criteria use `pkill` instead

     pkill chromium